Updated on June 12, 3:11 p.m. (GMT+8): Improved relevancy.

 The two major objectives on the map that are highly contested are Turtle and Lord.
 Often times, teams can be seen fighting over them.

 In the early game, the Turtle will spawn.
 The team who secures it will receive a gold bonus, while the hero who last hits it receives a defensive buff.

 In the late game, the Lord will spawn, who also gets enhanced later on — the biggest and most contested objective in the game.
 When he is alive, this where most team fights will happen.

 Once defeated, Lord will automatically respawn and fight alongside the team that downed him in the most advantageous lane.
 He buffs minions and actively attacks enemies, including heroes.

 He is the best tool to use when teams want to push in with their minion wave to end the game.
-This was exactly what RRQ did, as Lord ran down mid with them into RSG’s base in their game one victory.

 In all games, whether in the MLBB client or pro matches, a post-game scoreboard will be visible.

 Viewers would have already seen much of the information here as they watched the game.
 The largest numbers at the top show the total number of kills for each team (RRQ had 19, while RSG had 11).
 Each individual’s KDA score is also displayed, alongside their hero’s level.